 A Honest Personal (Ignorant?)
 Conclusion

-Mechanical keyboards are significantly more expensive then the generic ones out there.
-In fact you can simply get a keyboard for less than $10 and it will surely work and fit the purpose of what a keyboard is supposed to do.
+Mechanical keyboards are significantly more expensive, if they are installed on gaming laptops the prepare your wallets appropriately.
+The regular ones are so much cheaper, in fact you can simply get a keyboard for less than $10 and it will surely work and fit the purpose of what a keyboard is supposed to do.
 The cheapest mechanical keyboard will probably set you off close to roughly $100 maybe?
 Indeed with all your fanciful gaming keyboards out there within such a price range it kind of questions the purpose and desire to get such a keyboard.
 In fact, if you are mainly using it for gaming the experience is not that much of a difference or does it have any significant performance enhancements to the point that it justifies the price tag and/or the lack of fanciful features that your gaming keyboard or $10 keyboard provides.
 What I recommend though is that if you have a bit of spare cash and not knowing what to get yourself, you might want to invest into buying one mechanical keyboard that suits you.
 This is especially so if you are going to be typing a lot whether is it for work or leisure.

 It is all about the feeling.
 Practicality wise, a normal keyboard will do just fine as fine as a mechanical keyboard.
 It all types, as in seriously.